-The chair of the board of a listed entity should be an independent director and, in particular, should not be the same person as the CEO of the entity.
+The chair of the board of an entity should be an independent director and, in particular, should not be the same person as the CEO of the entity.

-The Chairperson of the Board, Peter Mansell, is a Non-Executive Director and considered to be independent, and is not the same person as the Managing Director and Chief Executive Officer of DRA.
+The Chairman of the Board, Sam Randazzo, is a Non-Executive Director who is considered to be independent, and is not the same person as the Chief Executive Officer of DRA.
+The position of Chief Executive Officer as at 31 December 2024 and at the date of this statement is James Smith, who also holds the position of Managing Director.

-A listed entity should have a program for inducting new directors and for periodically reviewing whether there is a need for existing directors to undertake professional development to maintain the skills and knowledge needed to perform their role as directors effectively.
+An entity should have a program for inducting new directors and for periodically reviewing whether there is a need for existing directors to undertake professional development to maintain the skills and knowledge needed to perform their role as directors effectively.